snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

     * Night Shift
       * From 3.31 AM to 3.30 AM.
   * (Potentially automate if a lot, based on https://github.com/mathiasbynens/dotfiles/blob/master/.macos)
+1. App specific preferences
+  * Finder
+    * Sidebar
+      * Check `username` so /Users/ directory is visible in finder
+      * Uncheck iCloud Drive if you're not using it.
 1. More hidden system preferences:
   * Update Screenshot image drop destination from Desktop to Downloads folder:
     * $ defaults write com.apple.screencapture location ~/Downloads